jtgi/canoe/README.md

 ### Leader

+- State
   - lastCommittedIndex: highest index in log it knows to be committed.
   - nextIndex[]: list of nextIndex to write in each workers log

 - onEnter
   - Init follower's nextIndex to local log index + 1.